-- ➤ When the IP Address Switches are set to a value of 001 through 254, the NR60E2 will use the IP Address Switches to set the IP address to nnn.nnn.nnn.xxx, where 'nnn.nnn.nnn' is the last network address stored in the nonvolatile memory of the NR60E2 and 'xxx' is the setting of the switches. - ➤ When the IP Address Switches are set to a value of 000, the NR60E2 will use the DHCP protocol to request an address from a DHCP master.
+- ➤ When the IP Address Switches are set to a value of 001 through 254, the NR60E2 will use the IP Address Switches to set the IP address to nnn.nnn.nnn.xxx, where 'nnn.nnn.nnn' is the last network address stored in the nonvolatile memory of the NR60E2 and 'xxx' is the switch settings.
+If you use the AMCI NET Configurator or the internal web page to set the IP address, only the first three octats can be changed.
+The last '.xxx' must match the switch setting before the address change is accepted. - ➤ When the IP Address Switches are set to a value of 000, the NR60E2 will use the DHCP protocol to request an address from a DHCP master.
 A DHCP master must be present on the network when using this setting. - ➤ When the IP Address Switches are set to a value of 255-989, the NR60E2 will use the last IP address saved in nonvolatile memory as its IP address.

-- 1) Address 990 through 998 are used by the factory when testing the unit.
-The IP Address Switches should not be set within this range by customers in the field. - 2) Address 999 is used to set the NR60E2 to a known IP address.
-If the switches are set to 999, the NR60E2 will use the IP Address of 192.168.0.50 regardless of the value stored in nonvolatile memory
+- 1) The address switches must be set within this range if you wish to use the AMCI Net Configurator utility or the internal web page to set the entire IP address of the unit. - 2) Addresses 990 through 998 are used by the factory when testing the unit.
+The IP Address Switches should not be set within this range by customers in the field. - 3) Address 999 is used to set the NR60E2 to a known IP address.
+If the switches are set to 999, the NR60E2 will use the IP Address of 192.168.0.50 regardless of the value stored in non-volatile memory